johanneshorak/SAT/README.md

 see as an example the definition file in [./example/car_nowindows_xmpl.csv](./example/car_nowindows_xmpl.csv).
 It specifies a transport van with shortname 'my_van' that is oriented south.
 It has the dimensions 2.4x1.9x1.3 m³.
 Note that the fact that the van is windowless is defined in the car_body definition file.

-3.2 he car_body file contains details about how each of the 6 vehicle walls are made up.
+the car_body file contains details about how each of the 6 vehicle walls are made up.

    - wall ... integer id of the vehicle wall.  fixed values are: 1.. front, 2..floor, 3..left wall, 4..right wall, 5.. roof, 6..back wall left and right as seen when standing in front of the vehicle.
    - part ... walls may consist of multiple parts, e.g. half of it may be a window while the other half consists of a multi-layered structure.
 Numbering should start at 1.